Also in Reduce Sub menu

-Unsolicited junk mail can be a pain, but you can reduce the amount you receive in four quick steps.
+Unsolicited junk mail can be a nuisance, but you can reduce the amount you receive in a few quick steps:

-- Step 2: Reduce addressed junk mail being delivered to your home, by registering with the Mailing Preference Service.
+- Step 2: Reduce addressed junk mail being delivered to your home, register with the Mail Preference Service

 “Say no to junk mail” sticker

-If you’re a Leicestershire resident, you can order a free sticker to put in a visible location on or near your front door.
+If you’re a Leicestershire resident, you can request a free sticker to put in a visible location on or near your front door.

 Mailing Preference Service

 The Mailing Preference Service (MPS) is a free service funded by the direct mailing industry.
 By registering with the MPS, you will stop receiving mail from member companies of the Direct Marketing Association.

 It will not stop unaddressed mail, mail from companies you’ve done business with previously, mail from oversees, or mail addressed to ‘The Occupier’.
 You can stop some of the unaddressed mail by using the Royal Mail’s opt-out scheme.